Human rights in Sweden: Sources of human rights in International Law

 International law and conventions provide a key framework for protecting human rights in Sweden.
 Sweden abides and is a signatory to multiple international agreements concerning human rights.
 International standards for human rights found in the Universal Declaration of Human Rights, the European Convention on Human Rights, the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights all influence Sweden's domestic and foreign human rights policy.
 The United Nations Universal Declaration of Human Rights is the foundational document for modern human rights and has largely influenced international conventions and treaties that Sweden is a signatory to.

-The European Convention on Human Rights (EHCR) which was incorporated into Swedish domestic law from 1 January 1995 forms part of Sweden's protection of rights and freedoms.
+The European Convention on Human Rights (ECHR) which was incorporated into Swedish domestic law from 1 January 1995 forms part of Sweden's protection of rights and freedoms.
 Sweden is a "dualist state" in its adoption of International Law such as the ECHR thereby requiring a special act by the Swedish government for treaties and conventions to take effect domestically.
-Since Sweden has ratified the EHCR this in practice means that the Swedish Court must interpret cases with respect to the articles of the EHCR.
-The Convention guarantees specific right and freedoms as well as prohibiting negative freedoms and unfair practices.
+Since Sweden has ratified the ECHR this in practice means that the Swedish Court must interpret cases with respect to the articles of the ECHR.
+The convention guarantees specific right and freedoms as well as prohibiting negative freedoms and unfair practices.
 Some of the rights include: right to life, freedom from torture, right to a fair trial, freedom of expression and right to education.